 Although after 9 p.m., even midwinter, Sarajevo feels like a buzzing party town, bear in mind that many bars, restaurants, and hotels are dry.
 Cafe Bar Opera has an unusual interior with walls made of tree trunks, and alcohol flowing.

 If the dense, pulsing crowd was anything to go by, it’s quite the destination bar right now.
 The Wine Bar Brasil has a great wine list and incredibly tender steaks.
 The bar staff there offered to take me on a tour of the “real REAL Sarajevo” when their shifts ended, but since they knocked off at 1 a.m. that dose of reality will have to wait for next time.

 You may also like: 10 Tips for Adventurous Solo Travel for Women

 Understandably, Sarajevo has been eager to rebuild since the siege ended and, whilst not all of the new arrivals are architecturally felicitous, they all betoken optimism and growth, even under budgetary constraints.
 There are several new city shopping malls, which are a pleasant refuge from what can be bitter weather.

 The city is justly gaining recognition for its thriving contemporary art scene, too.
 Galerija Boris Smoje provides one pleasant introduction.
-The art is packed on the walls and accompanied by beer and banter about how dangerous the proprietor is when it comes to surprising you with your drinks order.
+The art is packed on the walls and accompanied by beer and banter about how dangerous the proprietor is when it comes to surprise you with your drinks order.

 Angelina Jolie’s recent directing debut, In the Land of Blood and Honey, a film depicting the atrocities committed towards Bosnian women during the Balkan war, has reopened some wounds in Sarajevo.
-There is much that is intensely moving here, but this cool, attractive city won’t allow itself to be patronised or pigeonholed.
+There is much that is intensely moving here, but this cool, attractive city won’t allow itself to be patronized or pigeonholed.